Ibrahim Mahama Attack: First Video of Troubling Incident Involving Black Maria Team Emerges

 The artist has since threatened to sue the police.

-The said video shows some men in plain clothing with bullet vests, believed to be officers of the Black Maria unit, standing in front of a Red Clay bus, which Ibrahim Mahama was reportedly on.
+The video shows some men in plain clothing with vests, believed to be officers of the Black Maria unit, standing in front of a Red Clay bus Ibrahim Mahama was reportedly travelling on.

 The video was shared on Facebook.

-The Inspector-General of Police directed the Police Professional Standards Bureau to probe the assault on the artist.
+The Inspector-General of Police has directed the Police Professional Standards Bureau to probe the assault the artist reportedly suffered.

 According to the police statement on Facebook, the investigation will run concurrently with the criminal investigation already underway by the Northern Regional Command.